“Single Doesn’t Always Suck”

 When you refuse to look in the mirror and face the truth, I call that denial.
 You can deny the truth about why you’re single, consciously, or subconsciously.
 Meaning, you lie to yourself, and others, but you know what you’re saying isn’t true (conscious).
 Or, you lie to yourself and others, but you truly believe what you’re saying is true (subconsciously).

 The most common method of projection is blaming the opposite sex.
-I have regular sessions with singles, and all we talk about is many reasons why the opposite sex is to blame for the inability to find a mate.
+I have regular sessions with singles, and all we talk about are many reasons why the opposite sex is to blame for the inability to find a mate.

 “Men/women are this…”